zowe/zowe.github.io/security.md

 Additional hints and recommendations:
 ````
-    - While testing or hunting the vulnerability take notes. ...
+    - While testing or hunting the vulnerability take notes. ...f
     - Start with a summary. ...
     - Detail the narrative. ...
     - Follow the form. ...